-If you’re looking to run a successful marketing campaign, there’s one thing you must get right and that is your marketing funnel!
+When running a successful marketing campaign, ensuring a proper marketing funnel is the highest priority.
 Essentially, a marketing funnel is a way of breaking down a customer’s journey.
-From a potential customer becoming aware of your brand, to considering a purchase, and finally, purchasing it.
+From a potential customer becoming aware of your brand to considering a purchase, and finally, purchasing it.

 Benefits of Digital Advertising

-It’s no surprise that digital marketing is becoming more prevalent every day.
-Due to high-speed internet and the increase of mobile usage, people are now able to buy anything they want anywhere.
-To reach these consumers, undoubtedly digital marketing is the way.
-Here’s why you should take advantage of it:
+It’s no surprise that digital marketing is becoming more popular by the day.
+Due to high-speed internet and the increase in mobile usage, people are now able to buy anything they want wherever they are.
+To reach these consumers, undoubtedly digital marketing is the way forward.
+Here’s why businesses should take advantage of it:

-Besides, with the ever fast-paced advancement of technology, traditional marketing channels such as TV, radio, and magazines are most likely being replaced by digital channels such as Facebook, YouTube, and streaming services anytime soon.
+Besides, with the fast-paced advancement of technology, traditional marketing channels such as TV, radio, and magazines are most likely being replaced by digital channels such as Facebook, YouTube, and other streaming services.

 Fast and Flexible

-Gone are the days where you’ll need to plan 2-3 months ahead to set up an ad campaign on a billboard.
+During the days of traditional marketing, planning a billboard ad could require 2-3 months from planning to execution.
 With digital marketing, we have the opportunity to do more things and at a quicker pace.
-For instance, if you decide to run a campaign at the very last minute you will be able to set up a digital campaign with all the ads within a few hours and be ready to go.
+For instance, a last-minute campaign is much quicker to set up as a digital campaign, as the ads can be ready within a few hours.
 By nature, traditional outlets do not have the same opportunity.

 Easy to Track

-So how do you know if your ad campaign is working?
-While it can be difficult to track if your ad is performing on traditional media such as tv or radio – every digital marketing technique that you use is measurable.
-On top of that, you are also able to quickly adjust or pause the campaigns that are not working and increase the spending on the ones that do.
+How do performance marketers track an ad campaigns effectiveness?
+While it can be difficult to track if your ad is performing on traditional media such as TV or radio – every digital marketing technique used is measurable.
+On top of that, performance marketers can quickly adjust or pause the campaigns that are not working and increase the spending on the ones that do.

-With the right tracking tools and pixel setup, you’ll also be able to check which marketing channel is performing the best for your campaign.
-This not only gives you the advantage to understand your customer’s buying behaviour but it also allows you to retarget your audience on the right channel and in the most relevant way.
-Now with digital marketing, you’ll no longer need to guess which marketing strategy is working or not.
+With the right tracking tools and pixel setup, they are able to check which marketing channel is performing the best for their campaign.
+This not only gives them an advantage in understanding their customer’s purchase behavior but also allows them to retarget their audience in the right channel and in the most relevant way.
+Digital marketing eliminates the guesswork when it comes to marketing and content strategy

 Know Your Customers

-One of the best features in digital marketing is the ability to target specific audiences – especially with tracking tools such as Google Analytics and Facebook Pixels.
-What it does is, it helps you identify and target people who are interested in your products and leave out the rest.
+One of the best features of digital marketing is the ability to target specific audiences – especially with tracking tools such as Google Analytics and Facebook Pixels.
+It helps performance marketers identify and target people who are interested in their products and leave out the rest.

 Examples of Digital Advertising Channels

-Now that we have established the importance of digital marketing strategies, and the benefits it brings, let’s take a look at the different ways of utilizing these great marketing channels.
+Now that we have established the importance of digital marketing strategies, and the benefits it brings, let’s take a look at the different ways of utilising these great marketing channels.

 Organic: SEO (Search Engine Optimisation)

 Here’s a tip.
-When it comes to your website visibility, you should always aim to rank on top of a search engine page (preferably the top 3 results) because 75% will never scroll past the first page on Google.
-This can be a huge value for your business as it will give you the opportunity to gain more brand awareness, website traffic, and potential sales.
+When it comes to website visibility, always aim to rank on top of a search engine page (preferably the top 3 results) because 75% will never scroll past the first page on Google.
+This can be a huge value for a business as it will give them the opportunity to gain more brand awareness, website traffic, and potential sales.

-So how do you rank on top of a search page?
+So how does a site reach the top of a search page?

 Here’s when the Search Engine Optimisation becomes useful.
 The best part?
 It’s free!
-To achieve great results of SEO, you’ll need to identify the right keywords to use while keeping your meta title and description relevant to your brand.
+To achieve great results of SEO, performance marketers need to identify the right keywords to use while keeping the meta title and description relevant to the brand.
 We’ve written an entire blog post of how you can do it here.

 Paid advertising is a great way to reach a broader audience that is not possible to reach through organic marketing.
-Before you panic, don’t worry, as you can achieve great results with a small budget.
+Don’t worry, any brand can achieve great results even with a small budget.

-Working with both channels can be a great way of moving your customers along the marketing funnel.
-Facebook is especially great for top of the funnel marketing if you’re looking to create awareness for your brand.
-Whereas Google gives you the opportunity to convert customers further down the funnel as they have a higher search intent.
+Working with both channels can be a great way of moving customers along the marketing funnel.
+Facebook is especially great for top-of-the-funnel marketing if the marketing goal is to create awareness for a brand.
+Whereas Google gives brands the opportunity to convert customers further down the funnel as they have a higher search intent.

 CRM or Email Marketing

 Email marketing is not dead.
-In fact, it is one of out of the many digital platforms that can allow you to stay connected with your audience on a deeper, much more personal level.
-Look at emails as a love letter from your brand to your customers.
+In fact, it is one of the many digital platforms that can allow brands to stay connected with their audience on a deeper, much more personal level.
+Look at emails as a love letter from the brand to its customers.

-To build a proper audience list, you first need to acquire data and this can be done through your other marketing platforms.
-For instance, you can run a Facebook and Instagram lead generation ad or you could even offer an incentive in exchange for their email on your website such as a “20% off your first purchase, sign-up now!” pop-up.
+To build a proper audience list, it’s important to first acquire data and this can be done through marketing platforms.
+For instance, running a Facebook and Instagram lead generation ad or offering a reward in exchange for their email address on the brand’s website such as a “20% off your first purchase, sign-up now!” banner.

-Next, you could consider building an automated email flow.
-What it does is, these emails will be automatically sent as long there’s a trigger action.
-For instance, if someone signs-up on your website, this can be considered a trigger action.
-What happens next is that the CRM platform will send an automated ‘Welcome’ email that you’ve pre-built, to your customer.
-These automated emails do not have to be overcomplicated, because even if it’s just a simple email saying “Thank you for subscribing.
-We can’t wait to update you on promos, news, and more!” you’re letting your customers know that you value them.
-By doing so, not only does it make each customer feel valued as an individual and not just collectively, it is also going to help you build a trustworthy relationship with them.
+Next, consider building an automated email flow.
+Automated email flows send emails automatically as long as there’s a trigger action.
+For instance, if someone signs up on a website, this can be considered a trigger action.
+What happens next is that the CRM platform will send an automated ‘Welcome’ email that was pre-built, to the customer.
+These automated emails do not have to be complicated, because even if it’s just a simple email saying “Thank you for subscribing.
+We can’t wait to update you on promos, news, and more!”, at least it’s letting them know that they are valued.
+Doing so makes each customer feel valued as an individual and also helps build a trustworthy relationship with them.

-Hence, it’s important especially for small businesses to have a social media presence so that your audience knows that you exist on platforms they’re familiar with.
-This allows customers to reach out to you conveniently.
+Hence, it’s important especially for small businesses to have a social media presence so that the audience is aware of the brand’s existence on platforms they’re familiar with.
+This allows customers to reach out to these brands conveniently.
 Plus, owning a Facebook or Instagram account is free!

-However, do keep in mind that it is important to understand which social platforms your customers are on, this way you’re able to reach out to them and them to you easily.
-We would also recommend combining your social media activities with paid ads as it will allow you to expand your reach and scale your business quicker.
+However, keep in mind that it is important to understand which social platforms the brand’s intended audience uses the most, that way it’s easy to reach out to them and build awareness.
+We would also recommend combining social media activities with paid ads as it will accelerate audience reach and help the brand grow faster.

 They say “Content is King” and this still holds to be true.
-No matter the size of your business a good content strategy is a fail-proof way to engage customers.
-Keep in mind though that great content isn’t about how good your designs are and neither is it the fancy words you use.
+No matter the size of a business, a good content strategy is a tried and tested way to engage customers.
+Keep in mind though that great content isn’t about how good the designs are and neither is it the fancy words in the copy.
 Great content is all about relevancy.

-For instance, if you’re a skincare brand and would like to promote your new range of products for dry skin, your content should be catered to address dry skin issues and how your product can help.
+For instance, if a skincare brand wants to promote a new range of products for dry skin, the content should be catered to address dry skin issues and how the brand’s product can help.
 This creates value and relevance.

-On the other hand, if you’re only promoting the product itself without mentioning what skin type it is for, chances are, you’re not going to get a lot of traction from that ad or social content.
-By creating relevant content, not only are you able to connect with your audience better, build greater brand awareness, but you’re also able to create authority and credibility.
+On the other hand, if the product is being promoted generically without any promotion of the product itself or which skin type it is for, chances are that ad won’t gain much traction.
+By creating relevant content, not only does the brand connect with its audience better, but it also creates a sense of authority and credibility.

-Great, now that you know the importance of creating relevant content, you should also know that content consistency is equally crucial.
-This includes your ad creatives, copy tonality, and all things that build your brand identity.
+Now that the importance of creating relevant content has been established, it should also be known that content consistency is equally crucial.
+This includes ad creatives, copy tonality, and all things that build a brand’s identity.